marijnh/Eloquent-JavaScript/01_values.md

 But does the example mean "add 4 and 100, and multiply the result by 11," or is the multiplication done before the adding?
 As you might have guessed, the multiplication happens first.
-But as in mathematics, you can change this by wrapping the addition in parentheses:
+But as in mathematics, you can change this by wrapping the addition in parentheses.

 ```
 (100 + 4) * 11